pil0u/dotfiles/README.md

 # dotfiles
 My modest setup, tested in a VM with a fresh install of Pop!\_OS 20.04
+_Last tested: 2021-09-01_

 ``` zsh
 # Direct download this GitHub repo